MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 1. **Global Admin or SPO Admin**: Log into the main Mover app via **app.mover.io**.
 In the **Transfer Wizard**, select **Authorize New Connector**.

 >[!Note]
->Whether the **Office 365 Connector** is your source or destination connector (or both), you’ll need to go through this authorization process.
+>Whether the **Office 365 Connector** is your source or destination connector (or both), you'll need to go through this authorization process.

 ![Authorize new connector](media/05-authorize-new-connector.png)